One of the cool feature on macOS is Zoom. Once you activate it you’ll be able to zooming screen in macOS.

 In the accessibility settings page, click on ‘Zoom’ on the left sidebar panel.

 Next, in the Zoom style click on the dropdown option and change it from Full screen to Picture-in-picture.
 Then click the

 When you click on Options button, it will open a new window for macOS zoom settings for the

 In the advance ‘Option’ settings, if you want the Picture-in-picture zoom window to

 To live test and resizing macOS zoom window, click on the ‘Adjust Size and location‘ button like shown in the screenshot above.

 You can resize the zoom window as you prefer for the width and the height.
-When done adjusting size and location, click on OK button in the middle of zoom window.
+When done adjusting size and location, click on the OK button in the middle of the

 Save the change you’ve made by click on ‘Done’ (blue) button.